piyushsh19/RXJSBasics/doc.md

 result.subscribe(x => console.log(x));

 Example of debounceTime  is when user input from textbox is or doucument is pause like GOOGLE DOCS or making a request for data after a specified time like a search type
+For extremely active streams like scroll events, throttleTime can be used to limit the number of emitted values.
+In this case, we'll just update our scroll bar every 30ms of scrolling.

+AuditTime will begin window when the source emits.
+Then once the window passes, the last emitted valu from the source will be emitted.
+For instance, in thi example if you click a 4s timer will be started.
+At the end, the last click event during that windo will be emitted by auditTime.
+This is similar to th behavior of throttleTime, if you were to pass in a confi to emit the value on the trailing edge.

+Sample time will emit the last emitted value within that window.
+For instance, in this example we are sampling at an interval of 4s.
+When the 4s interval timer begins, you can click twice.
+Once 4s passes,the second click will be emitted.
+This behavior is then repeated.If no values are emitted from the source in the sample window no values are emitted by sampleTime.

+Transform Operators